kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   - Copy core PodIPs[] to V1 PodIPs[]

 ### Awareness of Multiple NodeCIDRs per Node
-As with PodIP corresponding changes will need to be made to NodeCIDR.
-These changes are essentially the same as the aformentioned PodIP changes which create the pularalization of NodeCIDRs to a slice rather than a singular and making those changes across the internal representation and v1 with associated conversations as necessary
+As with PodIP, corresponding changes will need to be made to NodeCIDR.
+These changes are essentially the same as the aformentioned PodIP changes which create the pularalization of NodeCIDRs to a slice rather than a singular and making those changes across the internal representation and v1 with associated conversations.

 #### kubelet Startup Configuration for Dual-Stack Pod CIDRs